Showing 1 - 5 of 5 items

-Camellias brighten up the drab months from late fall through early spring by offering up their flowers when all else is dormant.
+The Complete Guide to Growing CamelliasCamellias brighten up the drab months from late fall through early spring by offering up their flowers when all else is dormant.
 Their deep green, glossy evergreen foliage makes a wonderful backdrop for their large rose-like blooms.
 What a treat to have the landscape in bloom at Thanksgiving, Christmas, New Year's and even Valentine's Day!

-Important factors in choosing camellias include size, bloom time, bloom color, sun exposure, and cold hardiness.
-The hardiest camellia is April Snow (to zone 6), while the rest are hardy in zones 7-9.
-Camellia japonica selections grow larger on average, and bloom winter-spring.
+Selecting the Best CamelliasImportant factors in choosing camellias include size, bloom time, bloom color, sun exposure, and cold hardiness.
+The hardiest camellia is April Snow (to zone 6), while the rest are hardy in zones 7 to 9.
+Camellia japonica selections grow larger on average and bloom from winter to spring.
 Camellia sasanqua varieties bloom fall-winter and tend to stay a bit smaller.
-Where sun exposure is concerned, sasanquas tend to be more tolerant of direct sunlight than japonicas, with Yuletide being the most sun tolerant of the lot.
-Planting several varieties is a great way to enjoy beautiful blooms throughout the cooler months.
+Where sun exposure is concerned, Sasanquas tend to be more tolerant of direct sunlight than japonicas, with Yuletide being the most sun tolerant of the lot.
+Planting several varieties, including a bright Red Camellia and Pink Camellia variety, is a great way to enjoy beautiful blooms throughout the cooler months.

-The ideal location for a camellia is a filtered light or morning sun/afternoon shade situation.
+How to Plant and Grow CamelliasThe ideal location for a Camellia is a filtered light or morning sun/afternoon shade situation.
 Winter bloomers are subject to cold damage or bud drop if sudden deep cold arrives as they begin to show color; so be sure to plant them out of the path of prevailing winds.
-Being acid lovers, camellias benefit from added organic matter in the form of soil amendments at planting time, and a well maintained layer of mulch.
-Dig the planting hole twice the width of the pot and a half inch shallower than the root ball.
+Being acid lovers, these plants benefit from added organic matter in the form of soil amendments at planting time and a well-maintained layer of mulch.
+Dig the planting hole twice the width of the pot and a half-inch shallower than the root ball.
 Gently tease out the roots and place the plant in the hole.
 Backfill with an equal mixture of native soil and organic planting mix.
 Firm the soil and water well.
 Do not fertilize immediately.
-After six to eight weeks, feed with a granular fertilizer for acid loving plants.
+After six to eight weeks, feed with a granular fertilizer for acid-loving plants.

 Camellias may be pruned, if desired, in spring after flowering is finished.
 Branches may be tip-pruned individually for a more natural look, or the whole plant may be lightly sheared for a tightly groomed appearance.
 Remove damaged branches at any time.

 • Once they are established, camellias need to dry out a bit in the summer.
-Even in dry weather, check to be sure that the top 4-6 inches of soil are dry before watering.
+Even in dry weather, check to be sure that the top 4 to 6 inches of soil are dry before watering.